Conflict of the Orders: The Era of Patricians (494–367 BC)

 In 445 BC, the plebeians demanded the right to stand for election as consul (the chief-magistrate of the Roman Republic), but the Roman Senate refused to grant them this right.
-Ultimately, a compromise was reached, and while the consulship remained closed to the plebeians, consular command authority (imperium) was granted to a select number of military tribunes.
-These individuals, the so-called consular tribunes ("military tribunes with consular powers" or tribuni militum consulari potestate) were elected by the Centuriate Assembly, and the Senate had the power to veto any such election.
+Ultimately, a compromise was reached, and while the consulship remained closed to the plebeians, imperium, the authority of the consuls to command, was granted to a select number of military tribunes.
+These individuals, the "military tribunes with consular powers" (tribuni militum consulari potestate) — usually shortened to "consular tribunes" — were elected by the centuriate assembly (comitia centuriata), with the Senate having the power to veto any such election.
 This was the first of many attempts by the plebeians to achieve political equality with the Patricians.

-Starting around the year 400 BC, a series of wars were fought against several neighboring tribes (in particular the Aequi, the Volsci, the Latins, and the Veii).
-The disenfranchised plebeians, who made up significant portion of the army, grew restless from bloodshed while the patrician aristocracy enjoyed the fruits of the resulting conquests.
-The plebeians, by now exhausted and bitter, demanded real concessions, so the tribunes Gaius Licinius Stolo and Lucius Sextius Lateranus passed a law in 367 BC (the Lex Licinia Sextia) which dealt with the economic plight of the plebeians.
-However, the law also required the election of at least one plebeian consul each year.
-The opening of the consulship to the plebeians was probably the cause behind the concession of 366 BC, in which the praetorship and curule aedile were both created, but opened only to patricians.
+Starting around the year 400 BC, a series of wars were fought against several neighboring tribes, including the Aequi, the Volsci, and the Latins, along with the city of Veii.
+The disenfranchised plebeians, who made up a significant portion of the army, grew restless from bloodshed, while the patrician aristocracy enjoyed the fruits of the resulting conquests.
+The plebeians demanded real concessions, and the tribunes of the plebs Gaius Licinius Stolo and Lucius Sextius Lateranus passed a series of reforms in 367 BC, known as the Lex Licinia Sextia.
+This law dealt with the economic plight of the plebeians, and also required the election of at least one plebeian consul each year.
+The opening of the consulship to the plebeians probably also led to the creation of two new magistracies, the praetorship and curule aediles, initially open only to the patricians.

 Shortly after the founding of the republic, the Centuriate Assembly became the principal Roman assembly in which magistrates were elected, laws were passed, and trials occurred.
-Also around this time, the plebeians assembled into an informal plebeian Curiae Assembly, which was the original Plebeian Council.
-Since they were organized on the basis of the Curia (and thus by clan), they remained dependent on their Patrician patrons.
-In 471 BC, a law was passed due to the efforts of the Tribune Volero Publilius, which allowed the plebeians to organize by tribe, rather than by curia.
-Thus, the Plebeian Curiae Assembly became the Plebeian Tribal Assembly, and the plebeians became politically independent.
+Also around this time, the plebeians assembled into an informal plebeian curiate assembly, which was the original plebeian council.
+Since they were organized on the basis of the curiae, they remained dependent on their patrician patrons.
+In 471 BC, a law was passed due to the efforts of the tribune Volero Publilius, which allowed the plebeians to organize by tribe, rather than by curia.
+Thus, the plebeian curiate assembly became the plebeian tribal assembly, and the plebeians became politically independent.